AwraTech/AwraTech-Team/README.md

-# 👋 Welcome to ChainTech
+# 👋 Welcome to AwraTech

 **ChainTech** is a collaborative tech team specializing in building modern and professional websites for businesses and startups.
 We focus on clean design, responsive layouts, and reliable performance to help our clients succeed online.